tecnico-distsys/example_grpc/contract/README.md

 This small library contains the protocol buffers (`protobuf`) of the Hello World gRPC application.

-The interface is shared by the server, that implements it, and by the client, that needs it to make remote calls.
+The interface is shared by the server, which implements the interface, and by the client, which needs to know the interface to make remote calls.

 ## Instructions for using Maven